 Fill out the form below to get the process started and we'll be in touch to schedule your appointment!

-Park North Physical Therapy is changing traditional PT.
+Park North Physical Therapy PT.
 We help alleviate pain, improve function and overall physical health.

 Direct Access is a benefit your insurance company gives you to get physical therapy without a doctor's referral.
 This saves you time, energy and money to get the treatment you need without taking medication, avoiding expensive tests and long waiting times at the doctors office.